11027649/sugar-kidz-app/DESIGN.md

 ## Pokeshop
 Buy pokemons from your XP.
 Get a pop-up to ask are you sure to buy this pokémon?
 If yes, distract XP and add Pokemon to your database.
 Update the owned pokemons.

+The pokémon come from an API : http://pokeapi.co/api/v2/pokemon/1/, for example.
+The 1 is a variable, 1 stands for pokémon one, that is, Bulbasaur.

 ### My Garden
 See your pokemon living happy in a landscape.
 (Maybe later let the users buy different landscapes?)